VoiNetwork/voi-swarm/docs/cli-tools.md

 ```

 !!! note
-    This is for if you made a wallet on a different terminal or a 3rd party wallet provider. *i.e Kibisi or A-Wallet*
+    This is for if you made a wallet on a different terminal or a 3rd party wallet provider.
+i.e Kibisis or A-Wallet*

 ### Generating Participation Key